 There are almost no police on the roads, they will rarely stop you.
 But there are a lot of cameras, and the fine arrives very quickly.

 There are no problems with parking on the island.
 All beaches have large parking lots that are free.
 Near the shops there is also free parking, as well as near the banks.
+There are only few paid parkings on the island and one of them is located in the city of Port Luis.

 - Find the best flight to Mauritius – Trip.com.

-- Choose a good hotel – Booking.com
+- Score a sweet deal on a hotel – Booking.com

 - Hire a car – Localrent.